-Kids & Company is a private, unsubsidized childcare provider with nationwide presence in Canada, and expanding in the U.S. Their corporate program works by giving priority access to the employees of member entities, which now includes MAUT!
-Children of MAUT members are guaranteed a spot within six months of registration.
-Three of their 85 locations are in Montréal, not far from McGill University.
-(St. Catherine St., Duke St., Blvd.
-René Lévesque.)
+Kids & Company is a private, unsubsidized childcare provider with nationwide presence in Canada, and expanding in the U.S. Their corporate program works by giving priority access to the employees of member entities, which includes MAUT.
+Children of MAUT members are guaranteed a spot within six (6) months of registration.
+Two (2) of their 85 locations are in Montréal, not far from McGill University (Saint-Catherine St. & Duke St.).
 Their facilities are modern, and they offer a program of educational activities.
-If you are not currently an MAUT member, please contact maut [at] mcgill.ca (subject: MAUT%20membership%20form) to get a membership form, or download it from the MAUT website.
+If you are not currently an MAUT member and wish to take advantage of this exclusive offer, apply today!

-A guaranteed spot within six months of registration.
+A guaranteed spot within six (6) months of registration

 It is often hard to find a childcare spot even at private, unsubsidized childcare centres.
 Kids & Company provides a solution for newly hired faculty and for existing faculty currently on waiting lists elsewhere.

 Parents traveling across Canada for business or leisure may use any of the 85 locations.
 The ability to access any location across Canada will provide childcare options when traveling to conferences, on vacation, on sabbatical, etc. *Some locations in the U.S. as well.

 Scheduling flexibility is critical for many families with infants.
 Kids & Company allows families to reduce registration costs if needed.
 Options include 1 to 5 days a week, part time or full time care.
 This flexibility is not available at every childcare centre.
 Often the weekly charge is the same whether a child attends 5 days or only 2 days a week.
 This is not the case at Kids & Company as they only charge for the days being used.

 Great for new parents and for new faculty members and their partners, as they settle in the city and start building a network.